 (7) Therefore, when it was necessary, I went away.
 On leaving, I thought that if the village had been bigger, it would have suffice for all its needs; because I saw that the most useful works are those of men who give food to people (the farmers) and those who look after them (the doctors).
 I did not understand then the purpose of the large cities which imposed their laws.
 However, being forced to be a worker in this world, I started first by learning in the small town where my mother had giving birth to me.
 I was like uprooted.
 I suffered from this for a long time, but I had to persist.

 (11) So I left alone, a little further up in the valley of the travelers to establish myself near a city where I had previously chosen to pursue another commercial activity.
 In those years, the tensions between the nations of east and west intensified.
 I then took the time to examine the world and what I was doing in the middle of it.
 The world frightened me, because I saw sombre clouds arriving from everywhere, that apparently people did not see coming.
 It seemed to me that it was invariably progressing towards its end; because for me a world built with the powers, money and profit, which requires the protection of the interests (warfare), could only go to its ruin.
-I already knew it was to late.
+I already knew it was too late.
 To these sombre perspectives, was added the fact that I contributed to its downfall.
-I then began to condemn what I was doing; insofar as it was very unpleasant for me to use people as I was once being exploited.
+I then began to condemn what I was doing; insofar as it was very unpleasant for me to exploit people as I had been exploited in the past myself.
 I could not stand that others would work for my prosperity.
 So, these terrible things and the money which seemed to me like I was stealing, considerably increased my anxiety of consciousness.

 (13) As soon as the ship was completed, with my companion we went to Rhodes which we reached safely.
 To be able to pursue our journey on the Aegean Sea, we had to take on board travelers who contributed to the expenses.
 We then returned to our country.
 Then the following year, we again went navigating in the same waters, since it pleased us so much.
 On the way back, at the equinox, between Patras and Messina, we had to face a strong storm from which we came out without the slightest damage, but very afflicted.
 I was then convinced that we could cross the ocean with confidence, because we planned to go to distant countries.

 (14) We were preparing for this trip, until the day when the disaster happened, because an incident suddenly set the ship ablaze!
-The fire immediatly occupied all the space and threw me before I could attempt a move to extinguish it.
+The fire immdiately occupied all the space and threw me out before I could attempt a move to extinguish it.
 Emergency quickly arrived.
-But everything that was attempted seemed trivial with regard to the importance of the disaster.
+But everything that was attempted seemed trivial compared to the importance of the disaster.
 Seeing that every attempt was futile, I went to sit down in front and watch the show of flames which devoured everything.
 I was deeply affected, because my ship was taken away from me.

 (15) The shock being over and the following days, I felt as if I was sitting on a tree trunk in the middle of the ocean, not knowing where I came from, and what I was doing there, far from everything.
-I only had a solitude desire.
+I wanted nothing but solitude.
 So I secluded myself, and I began to write as to conjure fate it seemed or maybe to only avoid sinking.
 The days passed without me going out.
 In this cold, I was reimbursed the damage I had suffered.
 But as in a dream, I put the money into a bank and I did not remember about it.
 Continuing to write, my thoughts were elsewhere.
-I tried to understand the meaning of existence, who man was, and why he engendered without seeing them these sombre clouds which had moved a little closer over the world.
+I was trying to understand the meaning of existence, who man was, and why he was engendering without seeing them these sombre clouds which had moved a little closer over the world.

 (20) Meanwhile I had changed a lot, all my thoughts being taken by what was happening to me.
 Also, my companion cursed me and left me as soon as I had put the ship in the water.
 I did not consider she was guilty.
 But her departure overwhelmed me, because for the first time of my existence I was alone and with an immense burden on my back.
 However, I saw in her departure an act of justice, because I had myself left my wife who was deeply strucked.
 I thus expiated for my fault in part, I had to remain silent...
 I lived in my boat which I used as shelter, and persevered in my writings to teach the world.
 Already having an exact view of the world and the times in which we were, my desire was then to serve God, of whom I had already felt the friendly hand on my shoulder.
 I evoked his name this time.
 But, to make the truth known to the world, I knew that I had to sacrifice my life.
 This is what I did, and handed myself entirely to God.

 (22) Most deeply intrigued by this miracle, the doctor who visited me came to question me again.
 This time, I openly said to him that I proceeded to the resurrection of the dead.
 Immediately he went away... because he did not understand what the announced resurrection of the dead was.
 He believed I was out of my mind.
 Joan who could see all that I was explaining to him, and this doctor who wouldn’t look, each other showed me how I shall be received in the world and what would be the reaction of everyone.
 Wanting to share his enjoyment, the one to which I had opened the eyes brought me some other friends.
-These then blazed by listening to me, but they were only straw fires; because, too disturbed by what I showed them, they also went away.
+They were inflamed when they heard me, but they were nothing but straw fires; because, too disturbed by what I showed them, they also went away.

 (25) My writings prevailed over my life.
 And, as I said, without this appearing to me, I became increasingly tired, being barely able to walk.
 I weakened so much for being cooped up for such a long time and alone.
 When I saw that I was dying, I asked God to come to my rescue and to give me a woman!
 Seeing that I had reached my limits, He immediately sent a woman from the city that came to meet me.
 She found me sitting and tired of my long pilgrimage, as dead.
 After crying over me, she raised my head and gave me water from her jug to drink, poured her perfume over me (the scent of the woman), and put me back on my feet.
 Without her, there would be no book of life, and thus no salvation for the world.
 She was the woman of my sacrifice from which she will come away enriched, because all those who will live in the kingdom will also owe her of their existence.

-Foxes have dens and birds have nests, but the Son of man has no place to lay his head.
+Foxes have dens, and birds have nests; but the Son of man has nowhere to lay his head.

 (28) Indeed, I do not know where to rest my head, all the more so as my folks and all the friends I had previously and who knew I was enterprising, I became as an out-of-service vase, like an object which is no longer useful.
 Are not all these things already written?
-That is why those who meet me often say to me: it seems to me that I've know you since forever!
-Definitely, they know me since forever, but they do not know where they saw me...
+That is why those who meet me often say to me: I seem to have know you forever!
+Definitely, they have always know me, but they do not know where they saw me...